All Articles

 Water use — and waste — can happen outside of your home as well.
 Native plants require less water and maintenance while supporting local ecosystems.
 Consider using native plants to elevate your outdoor space.

 Don’t know what to plant?
-Start by determining your USDA plant hardiness zone.9
+Start by determining your plant hardiness zone,9 provided by the U.S. Department of Agriculture (USDA).

 You can also enhance your curb appeal by making thoughtful landscaping choices that align with eco-friendly principles.
 Design exterior areas with water-efficient landscaping techniques10 like xeriscaping to minimize water usage.
 Maintain healthy soils, use mulch to save water and only irrigate when necessary.
 If you are watering your landscape, be sure your sprinkler system is labeled “WaterSense11 to help reduce water waste.